 Real-World Example: How all data comes together

-To better understand how Insider collects and utilizes user data across platforms, let’s look at a real-world scenario using the concepts described above.
+To better understand how Insider One collects and utilizes user data across platforms, let’s look at a real-world scenario using the concepts described above.

 Amy is a customer exploring skincare products across multiple channels.
 Her behavior is dynamic and spans web, email, and mobile app touchpoints.
-Here’s how Insider collects, unifies, and acts on Amy’s interactions:
+Here’s how Insider One collects, unifies, and acts on Amy’s interactions:

 Amy clicks a Google ad and lands on a face wash product page → visited_category_facewash is triggered.